Ruvyrom/Ruvomain-Protocol/Docs/Installer-Quick-Start.md

 ## ⚙️ Quick Start for ruvomain-installer script

 *Pro-Tip: Keep your APK folder clean.The installer will process every file found in `./ruvomain-installer/Apps`.
-Keep only the necessary versions to maintainyour system efficiency.*
+Keep only the necessary versions to maintain your system efficiency.*

 ### Ruvomain-installer (Pure Bash Installer)
 Local, offline-capable usage.